-Erin Flanagan’s most recent novel Blackout (Thomas & Mercer) was a June 2022 Amazon First Reads pick.
+Erin Flanagan’s most recent novel Come With Me (Thomas & Mercer) came out in August, 2023 and was called a “nail-biting thriller” by Publishers Weekly.
 Her novel Deer Season (University of Nebraska Press) won the 2022 Edgar Award for Best First Novel by an American Author and was a finalist for the Macavity Award for Best First Mystery and the Midwest Book Award in Fiction (Literary/Contemporary/Historical).
+Her second novel, Blackout (Thomas & Mercer) was a June 2022 Amazon First Reads pick.
 She is also the author of two short story collections–The Usual Mistakes and It’s Not Going to Kill You and Other Stories–both published by UNP.
 She has held fellowships to Yaddo, MacDowell, The Sewanee Writers’ Conference, The Breadloaf Writers’ Conference, UCross, and The Vermont Studio Center.
 She contributes regular book reviews to Publishers Weekly and other venues.

 Erin lives in Dayton, Ohio with her husband, daughter, two cats and two dogs.
 She is an English professor at Wright State University and likes all of her colleagues except one.

-Please stop by and say hello on Twitter and Instagram at @erinlflanagan.
+Please stop by and say hello on Twitter or Instagram at @erinlflanagan.